Leave it to the Specialist: Repair Sparse LLMs with Sparse Fine-Tuning via Sparsity Evolution: Preliminaries

-\textbf{Optimization Objective.} Sparse fine-tuning can be formulated as an optimization problem that aims to identify the optimal indices $\boldsymbol{\eta}$ and corresponding update values $\boldsymbol{\phi}$ to improve model performance on a given task-specific dataset $\mathcal{D}$.
-The objective is defined as: -0.1in
+\textbf{Optimization Objective.} Sparse fine-tuning can be formulated as an optimization problem that jointly determines \emph{where} to apply sparse updates and \emph{what} update values to assign for a given task dataset $\mathcal{D}$.
+Formally, the objective is

-where $\mathcal{L}$ denotes the loss function that measures the discrepancy between model predictions and ground truth labels.
-This formulation jointly determines \textit{which} parameters to update (through $\boldsymbol{\eta}$) and \textit{how} to update them (through $\boldsymbol{\phi}$), while maintaining a limited number of updates for efficiency.
-Recent studies have scaled and validated this sparse optimization framework in the context of dense LLMs \citep{ansell2024scaling}, paving the way for broader exploration in sparsity-aware scenarios.
+where $\mathcal{L}$ is the task loss.
+This formulation jointly optimizes the support of the sparse delta (through $\boldsymbol{\eta}$) and the corresponding update values (through $\boldsymbol{\phi}$), while keeping the number of updated parameters bounded by the support budget $d_\phi$.
+Recent work has shown that this sparse optimization framework can scale effectively in dense LLMs \citep{ansell2024scaling}, motivating its extension to sparse LLM adaptation.